-Négociable It has to come from a conversation between the Business, the PO, and the technical team
+Negotiable: It has to come from a conversation between the Business, the PO, and the technical team.

-Estimable.
-It has to be assessable technically by the Dev team
+Estimable: It has to be assessable technically by the Development team.

-Small The User Story has to be short enough to be described in 3 lines
+Small: The US has to be short enough to be described in 3 lines.

-When writing our first User Stories, we go through them one by one to see if they meet the INVEST principles.
-Over time, it became an automatic process.
+When writing our first US, we go through them one by one to see if they meet the INVEST principles.
+Over time, it becomes an automatic process.
 We keep in mind the foundations when creating the US without questioning whether or not the theory is respected.
 Below are some examples implemented during our respective missions:

 “Wanting to finely cut the functionality leads to a certain dependence between User Stories.
 Sometimes, I have to complete a user story with a technical story (technical US).
 The US, therefore, becomes dependent on the technical story.”– Namel